How do you prepare matcha tea? The preparation of Matcha tea is actually not difficult, you just have to pay attention to a few little things.

 A fine sieve is also a very simple and practical solution for making Matcha tea without a broom, since pretty much every household has a sieve in the kitchen.
 Fill a bowl with water, place a sieve over it, pour in the powder and carefully knock the powder out of the sieve with a spoon.
 This will dissolve any lumps and make for a well-soluble matcha in the end.
 Now just stir, froth or shake.
 Finished!

 Good news for Nespresso machine enthusiasts!
-Another brush-free preparation of Matcha tea is possible by using caps.
-The Matcha Caps from Matcha Magic fit into any commercially available Nespresso machine and are therefore the easiest and fastest way to enjoy the Matcha taste thanks to the simple operation of a button.
-This is particularly advantageous for those who cannot or do not want to take the time to prepare Matcha tea in a more conventional manner.
+Another brushless preparation of Matcha tea is possible through the use of caps.
+The Matcha Caps from Matcha Magic fit into any standard Nespresso machine and are therefore the easiest and fastest way to enjoy the taste of Matcha with the simple operation of a button.
+This is particularly advantageous for those who cannot or do not want to take the time for a more conventional preparation of matcha tea.

 Still not fast enough?
 No problem: We also offer Matcha in the form of dietary supplement capsules.
 These look like ordinary capsules that you normally take with a sip of water.